mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 9     | 0.09      |
 | 10    | 0.1       |

 This is exactly what I was expecting.
 Now, let's change one of the scores to match another score.
-I'm going to use a trick Danny used to make a duplicate of this table and then change that new table:
+I'm going to use a trick I saw Danny use in his course.
+I will make a duplicate of this table and then change that new table:
 <details>
 <summary> 🔴 SQL code</summary>